comunica/jQuery-Widget.js/README.md

     comunica-web-client-generator config/config-default.json -w my-webpack.config.js

   Options:
-    -d            Destination of the built output (defaults to build) -m            The compilation mode (defaults to production, can also be development) -c            Path to the main Comunica module (defaults to cwd)
+    -b            The base URL at which the Web Client will be deployed [default: https://query.linkeddatafragments.org/] -d            Destination of the built output (defaults to build) -m            The compilation mode (defaults to production, can also be development) -c            Path to the main Comunica module (defaults to cwd)